SixArm/consulting-agreement/README.md

 Example: The United States (US) Government Publishing Office (GPO) is a government agency with the authority to debar contractors from participating in government contracts.
-Being debarred from government contracts also means the disqualification of a person or contractor from getting invitations for bids, requests for proposals, or the award of a contract by the federal government.
+Being debarred from government contracts shall mean the disqualification of a person or contractor from getting invitations for bids, requests for proposals, or the award of a contract by the federal government.